Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Hyperbolic Axisymmetric Shallow Water Moment Equations

-\begin{remark} The construction of the \(N_r\)th order systems with radial velocity expanded and the \(N\)th order systems with full velocity expanded allow for a generalization to arbitrary systems with order of expansion \(N_r\) in radial direction and order of expansion \(N_{\theta}\) in angular direction, with \(N_r \neq N_{\theta} \neq 0\).
+\begin{remark} The construction of the \(N\)th order systems with full velocity expanded allow for a generalization to arbitrary systems with order of expansion \(N_r\) in radial direction and order of expansion \(N_{\theta}\) in angular direction, with \(N_r \neq N_{\theta} \neq 0\).
 A straightforward extension of the theory is that the system matrix will always be a lower triangular matrix, facilitating the computation of the characteristic polynomial considerably.
 Denoting the blocks of the system matrix by